 Lake Maggiore has plenty for cycling enthusiasts to enjoy.
-For those looking to enjoy cycling Italian Lakes roads and mountains, I can definitely recommend that you cycle Lake Maggiore.
 There are plenty of opportunities for both road and mountain biking around Lake Maggiore.
-And with the lake road typically wider than around Lake Como, and quieter than Lake Garda, it’s a more popular spot amongst road cyclists.
+And with the lake road typically wider than around Lake Como, and quieter than Lake Garda, we think it’s the perfect location.

-For those more interested in mountain biking, the good news is that most of the mountains surrounding the lake also have special tracks for mountain bikes.
-Cycling Italian Lakes itineries can be found at your local tourist information office on arrival.
-For those staying on the Eastern side of the lake, there are also some good itineries on www.vareselandoftourism.it.
+For those more interested in mountain biking on Lake Maggiore, the good news is that most of the mountains surrounding the lake also have special tracks for mountain bikes.
+Lake Maggiore cycling itineraries for mountain biking can be found at the local tourist information office.
+For those staying on the Eastern side of the lake, there are also some good itineraries on the Varese tourism website.

-For those staying near Stresa, and looking for cycling on Lake Maggiore, there are mountain bike tracks at Monte Tamaro and Mottarone where, once again, bikes can be hired on the spot.
+For those staying near Stresa, and looking for cycling on Lake Maggiore, there are mountain bike tracks at Mottarone and at nearby Colazza.

-Whilst for those looking to cycle Lake Maggiore over on the Western side of the lake, there are yet more opportunitiees for cycling.
-There are well laid out paths within the Fondotoce Nature Reserve, a park that borders the River Toce as it joins the lake.
-Those choosing to cycle here may also come across an out of the way, quiet beach to rest on en route.
+If you’re wanting to cycle over on the Western side of Lake Maggiore, there are yet more opportunities for cycling.
+There are well laid out paths within the Fondotoce Nature Reserve.
+This is a park that borders the River Toce as it joins the lake.
+Those choosing to cycle here may also come across an out of the way, quiet beach to rest at en route.

 Keen cyclists looking to cycle Lake Maggiore should also make their way to Piancavallo half an hour away from the reserve.
-There’s a car park here where you can start your cycle which then takes you along the Cadorna Line.
+There’s a car park here where you can start your cycle.
+From here you make your way along the Cadorna Line.
 The Cadorna Line was a defence line between Lake Maggiore and the Ossola valley.
-Consisting of a network of military mule tracks, trenches, artillery positions, lookout posts, logistical structures and command centres, it was built between 1916 and 1918 as a defence against a possible German – Austrian attack.
-These days it provides an extremely interesting cycle and hiking route. www.associazionelineacadorna.it
+It consists of a network of military mule tracks, trenches, artillery positions, lookout posts, logistical structures and command centres.
+Built built between 1916 and 1918, it was originally a defence against a possible German – Austrian attack.
+These days it provides an extremely interesting cycle and hiking route.

 Slightly further North, there is a bicycle track that starts from the Parco Lido in Cannobio and goes along a 5 km long path to the Orrido of S. Anna.

 Of course, there are also plenty of opportunities to watch the professional cyclists cycling on Lake Maggiore.
-Probably the most famous cycling race in Italy is the Giro d’Italia, a stage road bicycle race that takes place in May and June each year.
-Originally set up by La Gazzetta to boost circulation of its newspaper, their website remains the best place to find out more about the specific stages of the race each year. www.lagazzetta.it.
+Probably the most famous cycling race in Italy is the Giro d’Italia.
+This is a stage road bicycle race that takes place in May and June each year.
+It was originally set up by La Gazzetta to boost circulation of its newspaper.
 There are also a number of more local races each year.
 Head to the nearest tourist information office to find out more.